Data-to-Insight-Center/ref-matchmaker/README.md

 ===============
 Introduction
 -----------------
-Matchmaker is a standalone service that continuously reads all the preferences and constraints and candidate entities, matching and ranking candidate entities that satisfies the preferences and constraints.
+Matchmaker is a stand-alone service that continuously reads all the preferences and constraints and candidate entities, matching and ranking candidate entities that satisfies the preferences and constraints.

 Motivating Use Case
 -----------------